michalsn/codeigniter-queue/docs/running-queues.md

 ### With CRON

-Using queues with CRON is more challenging, but definitely doable.
+Using queues with CRON is more challenging but definitely doable.
 You can use command like this:

     php spark queue:work emails -max-jobs 20 --stop-when-empty